mtacchino/worker-examples/README.md

 # A simple Web Worker example
-A basic example of a web worker using a blocking (fibonacci) function
+A basic example of a web worker using a blocking (fibonacci) function.

 The `main.js` instantiates the `worker.js` file as a worker, then calls this worker to find the 45th fibonacci number.
 The main thread continues to log to the console while the blocking fibonacci function is run.